dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

     By default all Node.js configurations of Travis run `npm test` automatically after the build completes.

-    `npm test` can be configured to run a script of your choice, we will be running `eslint`
+    `npm test` can be configured to run a script of your choice, we will be running `eslint`.
+    Later we can replace this with tests once your project has those.

-    Below is a sample `package.json` file that runs eslint on all javascript files
+    Below is a sample `package.json` file that runs eslint on all javascript files in your src directory

         {
           "name": "flux",
           "private": true,
           "scripts": {
-            "test": "./node_modules/.bin/eslint **.js"
+            "test": "./node_modules/.bin/eslint src"
           }
         }